 Issues of residual stand health and biodiversity are addressed through Post-Harvest Forest Conditions 1, 2, 3, and 4.
 Residual stand damage can be minimized by using zero-swing equipment, using cut-to-length and forwarder systems, or planning skid trails to be relatively straight and without severe turns.
-These practices minimize opportunities for equipment to come into contact with residual trees and minimize difficult to maneuver situations for operators that may increase the likelihood of equipment striking a tree.
-Finally, directional felling away from watercourse channels can help ensure that debris does not enter the water course and that equipment is not needed near or in the channel.
+These practices minimize opportunities for equipment to come into contact with residual trees and minimizing difficult to maneuver situations for operators.
+As mentioned previously, treating slash is an important component for retaining essential functions in WLPZs.
+Treatment of slash reduces fire hazard and reduces the likelihood of slash entering watercourses which can both negatively impact waterways.
+Finally, directional felling away from watercourse channels can help ensure that debris does not enter the water course and that equipment is not needed near or in the channel area.